DaveMielke/NBP/b2g/ui/doc/introduction.rst

     in until you hear a click.
 To remove the card, gently press it until you hear a click, and then allow the slot's internal spring to push it out.

-* The SIM card slot, which is in the corner that's toward the front and toward the side where the Power switch is.
+* The Micro-SIM card slot, which is in the corner that's toward the front and toward the side where the Power switch is.
 To gain access to the actual slot, lift the end of its cover that's toward the back.
 As with most SIM card slot covers, its hinge is fragile so be gentle.

 Key Combinations